Vysybyl/qarabas/_posts/2017-09-19-ousadia-en.md

 \- But it's a mirror for the reader too, isn't it?

 \- Yes, of course.
 Writing has the power of showing us a glimpse of ourselves, an echo...
-And even who writes ends up revealing himself.
+And even the one who writes ends up revealing himself.

 \- That is the risk?
 To be discovered?